kartoFlane/superluminal2/readme_developers.txt

 (compiled jar will be located in "modules/core/target") For example, "mvn package -P win"

+To increment project version, run "mvn versions:set" -- you will then be prompted to enter the new version string.

 ================================================
 This project depends on the following libraries:
 - JDOM 2.x